Accrued interest

 In finance, accrued interest is the interest on a bond or loan that has accumulated since the principal investment, or since the previous coupon payment if there has been one already.

 For a type of obligation such as a bond, interest is calculated and paid at set intervals (for instance annually or semi-annually).
-However ownership of bonds/loans can be transferred between different investors at any time, not just on an interest payment date.
-After such a transfer, the new owner will usually receive the next interest payment, but the previous owner must be compensated for the period of time for which he or she owned the bond.
+However ownership of bonds/loans can be transferred between different investors at any time, not just on an interest payment date, but before.

+If this transfer happens befor next interest payment is made to the old owner, the new owner will usually receive the next interest payment, thefore the previous owner must be compensated for the period of time for which he or she owned the bond (since time of previous interest payment).
 In other words, the previous owner must be paid the interest that accrued before the sale.
 This is generally done in one of two ways, depending on market convention: